Courses with professional accreditation check that students can work safely and follow the relevant professional codes.

 During the Meeting:

 The Panel will present their case and any evidence.
-You will then respond and present your evidence.
-Witnesses can then be called first by the University and then by you, if necessary.
+You will then present your case and your evidence.
+Witnesses can then be called by both sides if necessary.
 You can challenge the evidence, ask the witnesses questions, and ask if you don’t understand anything.

 The Panel will then have a short break.
 Once the meeting restarts you will be given an outcome, which can be:

-• Concerns which could be addressed with conditions and/or a formal written warning.
+- Concerns that could be addressed with conditions and/or a formal written warning.

 After the Meeting: